-We can’t tell you exactly what platform is right for your organization, but we can help with research.
+If you are looking for such a platform, then you’re in the right place.
+While we can’t tell you exactly what platform is right for your organization, we can hopefully help with your research.

-That’s why we decided to prepare an extensive comparison of leading product analytics vendors.
-And in this comparison we summarize the main features of five product analytics platforms: Mixpanel, Amplitude, Heap, Kissmetrics and Piwik PRO.
+In this comparison, we summarize the main features of five product analytics platforms: Mixpanel, Amplitude, Heap, Kissmetrics and Piwik PRO.
+Let’s jump in.

 Product analytics data is not everything.
 It may not even be the most important factor shaping your product’s development.
 It’s just one part of a larger user feedback ecosystem.